Magnetic Resonance Imaging/Angiography

 What Happens During an MRI/MRA?

 MRI/MRA scans are painless and noninvasive.
-In some cases, your doctor may request imaging with a contrast dye to enhance the visibility of various structures within the body in the final MRI/MRA images.
+In some cases, your doctor may request imaging with contrast dye to enhance the visibility of various structuresin the final MRI/MRA images.

 Pay careful attention to any guidelines your doctor or the staff at Optimum Medical Imaging provides, including specific details about whether you can eat and drink in the hours before an MRI/MRA.
-Wear comfortable, loose clothing that doesn’t contain metal snaps, buttons, or zippers.
+Wear comfortable, loose clothing that does not contain metal snaps, buttons, or zippers.

 MRI/MRA scans are safe and do not expose you to radiation.
-However, the MRI/MRA machine emits a powerful magnetic field, so anyone with an implant—such as a pacemaker, a vagus nerve stimulator, an insulin pump, a cochlear implant, or a deep brain stimulator—should speak with their doctor before undergoing an MRI/MRA.
+However, the MRI/MRA machine emits a powerful magnetic field, so anyone with an implant, such as a pacemaker, vagus nerve stimulator, insulin pump, cochlear implant, or deep brain stimulator, should speak with their doctor before undergoing an MRI/MRA.
 In some cases, these implanted devices are incompatible with MRI/MRA, and an alternative imaging scan may be a better option.

 Is an MRI/MRA Dangerous?